IgorCampones/IgorCampones/README.md

   I'm good person who likes to study tech, data analysis and to be challenged.

   I have 3 years of experience in data analysis.
-My first experience was at VALE S.A i worked there for 2.5 years with Power BI and Excel, and I was also a data    analysis at RAPPI, also using Power BI and SQL.
+My first experience was at VALE S.A I worked there for 2.5 years with Power BI and Excel, and I was also a data    analysis at RAPPI, also using Power BI and SQL.
 Now I work at TORA, with Power BI and Excel.

  ### Qualifications
   Production Engineer at PUC MINAS